Danahadel/masar-modern-data-engineering_By_DanahAlmudaifer/README.md

-# Masar Mini-Lakehouse — Danah Almudaifer
+# Masar Mini-Lakehouse — Danah Adel Almudaifer

 Masar Mini-Lakehouse is my end-to-end data-engineering capstone for a fictional mobility operator.
 It builds one reproducible lineage from raw batch and GPS event feeds into trustworthy reporting tables and point-in-time-correct AI feature tables.
 The project uses **synthetic data only**.